 My current work explores central aspects of general intelligence in humans, including fluid intelligence and cognitive flexibility.
 Additionally, I am working to develop predictors for general intelligence in humans that are based on functional neural imaging.
 Findings from resting-state fMRI and psychometric testing reveal persistent patterns in neural activity that contribute explanatory power to individual differences in intellectual ability.

 Studies of organic and artificial intelligence are increasingly informing one another.
 Machine learning and deep learning applied to neural systems are revealing how biological intelligence is organized; these revelations subsequently have strong potential to inform the trajectory for conceptualizing and engineering synthetic cognitive systems.

 Why are some individuals intrinsically oriented to participate in religious systems, whereas others experience disinterest or aversion to religious thought and activity?
 What are the relationships between psychology and belief, and how are these relationships mediated in the brain?

-My recent work explores the role of the reward system in Latter-day Saint (Mormon) religious experiences.
-Our first report on the religious brain illuminates a system of neural regions incorporated to support a religious phenomenon within Mormon culture referred to as “feeling the Spirit.”
+To address these questions, I helped design and launch "The Religious Brain Project" at the University of Utah.
+Our first publication on the religious brain explores the role of the reward system in Latter-day Saint (Mormon) religious experiences.
+The fMRI outcomes of this first study illuminate a system of neural regions that participate together in a religious phenomenon that is referred to within Mormon culture as “feeling the Spirit.”